-A person who is aggrieved by a decision made by the CEO under section 93(6)(a) or (b) may apply to the State Administrative Tribunal for a review of the decision.
+(1) A person who is aggrieved by a decision made by the CEO under section 93(6)(a) or (b) may apply to the State Administrative Tribunal for a review of the decision.

+(2) Subsection (3) applies if —

+(a) an application is made to the State Administrative Tribunal under subsection (1); and

+(b) the State Administrative Tribunal’s decision on the application (the Tribunal decision) results in the modification of a care plan (the relevant modification).

+(3) The CEO must not, within the period of 12 months after the Tribunal decision, exercise the power in section 89(4) so as to affect the relevant modification unless the CEO is satisfied that there has been a significant change in facts or circumstances, or that new facts or circumstances have arisen, since the Tribunal decision was made.

+[Section 94 amended by No. 23 of 2015 s.
+42.]

 95. Procedure

-(1) The CEO may give directions in writing to the case review panel as to its procedure, but otherwise, subject to subsection (2), the case review panel may determine its own procedure.
+(1) The CEO may give directions in writing to the care plan review panel as to its procedure, but otherwise, subject to subsection (2), the care plan review panel may determine its own procedure.

-(2) The case review panel must give each applicant a reasonable opportunity to make submissions in respect of the application.
+(2) The care plan review panel must give each applicant a reasonable opportunity to make submissions in respect of the application.

+[Section 95 amended by No. 23 of 2015 s.
+43.]

 Division 6 — Provisions about leaving the CEO’s care

 96. People who qualify for assistance